Newsletter 154, November 2024

 After returning to the Commodore there will be a free evening to talk and socialise.

-We think having annual awards to recognise the good work members do is a good idea, and we want to continue the tradition.
+We like having annual awards to recognise the good work members do, and we want to continue the tradition.
 However some awards fall through the cracks if no-one is keeping an eye on what the awards are for, who got them, who judges them and who hands them out.
-Basically we need an Awards Manager: a good organiser who can be thorough and professional and make sure things happened on time.
+Basically we need an Awards Manager: a good organiser who can be thorough and professional and make sure things happen on time.
 This is project management.
 The basic job description is:

 Ensure there are records of who has won the awards, past and present